 The Company has not established an Audit Committee on the basis that it is part of a group which has an Audit Committee.
-The Group Audit Committee performs the relevant functions as required by the Companies Act 2014 on a group wide basis, including periodic review of procedures and controls by the Group Internal Audit function and review of the Company's financial performance by the Group finance function.
+The Group Audit Committee performs the relevant functions as required by the Companies Act 2014 on a group wide basis and on behalf of daaF, including periodic review of procedures and controls by the Group Internal Audit function and review of the Company's financial performance by the Group finance function.